kburchfiel/python_database_utilities/readme.md

     b.
 [Cloud SQL for PostgreSQL pricing calculator](https://cloud.google.com/sql/docs/postgres/pricing)

-3. Azure:
+3. Azure

     a.
 [Azure Database for PostgreSQL is free for 12 months with certain conditions.](https://azure.microsoft.com/en-us/pricing/free-services/)

     b.
 [Azure Database for PostgreSQL price calculator](https://azure.microsoft.com/en-us/pricing/details/postgresql/server/)

-4. Snowflake:
+4. Snowflake

     a. [a 'start for free' option is available.](https://signup.snowflake.com/)

     b.
 [Price calculator](https://www.snowflake.com/pricing/)

-5. Airtable:
+5. Airtable

     Airtable has a free option, but it's limited to just 1,200 records.
 Even the Enterprise plan is limited to "100,000 records per base."
 (See [pricing](https://airtable.com/pricing) page)

-6. Heroku:
+6. Heroku

     Heroku's [pricing page](https://www.heroku.com/pricing) is focused on apps rather than databases.
 There is a 'Free and Hobby' plan for non-commercial projects.
 However, I ended up choosing the $9/month 'Hobby Basic' plan so that I could upload up to 10,000,000 rows of data.
 Otherwise, I would have been limited to 10,000 rows under the 'Hobby Dev' plan.

-7. Databricks:
+7. Databricks

     a.
 Databricks offers a [14-day free trial](https://databricks.com/try-databricks).

     b.
 Databricks has separate pricing pages for [AWS](https://databricks.com/product/aws-pricing), [GCP](https://databricks.com/product/gcp-pricing), and [Azure](https://databricks.com/product/azure-pricing).

-## Part 2: Repository Information
+## Part 2: Repository information

 This repository contains three main .ipynb files along with a 'data' and 'metrics' folder.